GEOLYTIX/xyz/eleventy/develop/api/workspace.md

 ### /api/workspace/get/template?template=[key]

-Will return the template rendered to string or an error message if the Workspace API failed to load from source.
+Will return the template object or an error message if the Workspace API failed to load from source.
+Template methods such as the render function are not displayed in the JSON representation of the template.

-### /api/workspace/cache

-The cache method requires admin workspace access.
-If authenticated, requests will send to the View, Query, Gazetteer, Layer, and Location API with the URL parameter cache as true.
-Upon receiving the cache request each API will cache the workspace from its source.
-XYZ will cache the workspace upon invocation if the current memorized workspace is null.
-It is required to call the cache method of the Workspace API should the workspace change at the source.